scott-knight/linux-on-windows-11/README.md

 Once Windows Terminal is setup, you should be good for the lifetime of your Windows install (pending needed updates if there are any).

-You will need to repeat steps 5-7 if you decide to delete your current install of Ubuntu and reinstall it.
+You will need to repeat steps 5-7 if you decide to delete your current install of Debian and reinstall it.